arivictor/intentional-architecture-in-python/book/4-domain.md

 ## When You Don't Need Rich Domain Models

 Rich domain models have costs.
 Value objects add complexity.
 Aggregates require discipline.
 Domain services need careful boundaries.
-Before you rush to build a rich domain, ask: do you actually need it?
+Before you rush to build a rich domain, ask: do you need it?

 **You don't need a rich domain model if:**